- Solar advice hub

 How much does it cost to charge an electric car with solar panels?

-It costs £14,500 to install a solar panel system and home charging point that can charge your electric car with solar panels.
+As a rough average, it costs £14,500 to install a solar panel system and home charging point.

-First, you need a 5.9kWp solar panel system, which typically costs around £11,500.
+First, you’ll typically need a 5.9kWp solar panel system, which usually costs around £11,500.
 If you add a solar battery, allowing you to store your solar electricity and use more of it to charge your car, the price tag rises by £2,000.

 You’ll also need a home charger, as you can’t efficiently use solar electricity to power your car without one.
-These typically cost around £1,000, for an overall cost of £14,500.
+These generally cost around £1,000, for an overall cost of £14,500.

 The average EV needs 2,029kWh per year, which this system will produce – and thanks to the solar battery, you’ll be able to use it whether your car is home during the day or not.